NXT TV preview: Two title matches set for Tuesday's show - Pro Wrestling Dot Net

 -Trick Williams vs. Josh Briggs for the TNA World Championship

 Powell’s POV: Yoshiki Inamura pinned Trick Williams in a six-man tag match, and then somehow gifted the TNA World Title shot to Josh Briggs.
-Tuesday’s NXT television show will be live from Orlando, Florida at the WWE Performance Center.
+Noam Dar forfeited the NXT Heritage Cup due to injury.
+The NXT television show will be live from Orlando, Florida at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment